 Executive Producer: Roberta Grossman is an award-winning filmmaker with a passion for history and social justice.
 She is the writer, producer, director of Who Will Write Our History, co-produced by Arte and NDR.
 In 2018, Roberta co-directed and produced the Netflix Original Documentary Seeing Allred which premiered at the 2018 Sundance Film Festival.
 She directed Above and Beyond (2014), about the American–Jewish WWII pilots who volunteered to fight in Israel’s War of Independence.
 Roberta also produced the NEH supported Dorothea Lange: Grab a Hunk of Lightning, which aired on PBS/American Masters.
 Her 2008 film, Blessed Is the Match: The Life and Death of Hannah Senesh, was shortlisted for an Academy Award, nominated for a Primetime Emmy and won the audience award at 13 Jewish film festivals.

 Executive Producer: Andrew Carlberg is an Academy Award-winning film, television, new media, Broadway and Los Angeles stage producer, who was named by Variety as one of “Hollywood’s New Leaders”.
 Recent credits include the feature Peace in the Valley (Deauville, Tribeca), the romantic comedy Sister of the Groom (Saban Films), the feature film adaptation of his short film The Blazing World (2021 Sundance Film Festival), and HBOMax' The Fallout (2021 SXSW Film Festival, Grand Jury and Audience Award).
-Andrew executive produced the short films Anna (72nd Cannes Film Festival) and the Academy Award nominated Feeling Through.
-Andrew also produced Skin, winner of the Live Action Short Film category at the 2019 Academy Awards.
+He produced Anna (72nd Cannes Film Festival) and the Academy Award-nominated Feeling Through.
+He also produced Skin, winner of the Live Action Short Film category at the 2019 Academy Awards.
 Andrew is a member of the Academy of Motion Picture Arts & Sciences and the Producer’s Guild of America and an alum of Film Independent's Fast Track Producing Fellowship and New York's Independent Filmmaker Project.